glhrmv/dotfiles/README.md

 # dotifles

 These are my dotfiles.
 I'll have an install script here, eventually.
+I'm not very good at this yet.

 ## vim

-Download [plug.vim](https://github.com/junegunn/vim-plug) and `:PlugInstall` with `.vimrc` open in vim.
+Download [plug.vim](https://github.com/junegunn/vim-plug) and `:PlugInstall` within vim.